weldr/lorax/docs/mkksiso.rst

 eg.::

-    mkksiso -V "Test Only" /PATH/TO/KICKSTART /PATH/TO/ISO /PATH/TO/NEW-ISO
+    mkksiso -V "Test Only" --ks /PATH/TO/KICKSTART /PATH/TO/ISO /PATH/TO/NEW-ISO

 Adding package repos to a boot.iso